Packed World Cup stadium with thousands of fans celebrating and waving national flags

 Dark Horses to Watch

-The host nation, the United States, will benefit from home advantage and passionate support.
-With a generation of talented American players competing in Europe's top leagues, the USMNT has the quality to be a genuine surprise package.
+The host nation USA will benefit from home advantage and passionate support.
+With a generation of talented Americans playing in Europe's top leagues, the USMNT has genuine knockout-round quality.

 What to Expect